Jelly-RDF/pyjelly/docs/getting-started.md

 You can also process a Jelly stream as a flat stream of triples.

-In this more complex example, we look through a fragment of Denmark's OpenStreetMap to find all city names:
+We look through a fragment of Denmark's OpenStreetMap to find all city names:

 {{ code_example('rdflib/05_parse_flat.py') }}